iamselimj/iamselimj/README.md

 # Hi, @iamselimj 👋

-I started wev development on Microsoft FrontPage as a young kid, trying to make a website for my favorite game at that time.
+I started web development on Microsoft FrontPage as a young kid, trying to make a website for my favorite game at that time.
 But it was too complex and can't understand english as a french native.

 Later on, I found a free C programming course in french so I just followed the tutorial and make a little Mario Sokoban Game.